Sections

 Currently, the worldwide average is 15° C (288 K) (see Wikipedia: Instrumental temperature record: Absolute temperatures v. anomalies).

-It's the Goldilocks predicament--- the greenhouse effect has to be just right---or at least it should stay mostly the way it has been through most of human history.
+It's the Goldilocks predicament---the greenhouse effect has to be just right---or at least it should stay mostly the way it has been through most of the Holocene (∼ 11,700 BP--present).

-Caption: An animation of the first kind of steam engine, the Newcomen engine.
+Caption: An animation of the first kind of steam engine, the Newcomen engine (invented 1712).

 The Newcomen engine has the essential ingredient of all heat engines: a hot reservoir (the fire), a cold reservoir (the ambient air), and a working substance (water both in liquid and steam form).